 When an influencer openly lands support for your brand with a “paid partnership” tag over the post, it impacts your brand’s credibility and sends relevant traffic your way.

 Make sure you don’t treat influencer marketing the same way as a conventional advertising channel.

 As we discussed earlier, people listen to influencers because they connect with them on a deeper level.
 So when a micro-influencer backs a brand, its promotion needs to carry the influencer’s voice.

 To make the content more authentic, share your thoughts with the influencer and provide them the creative freedom to shape content because they know their audience best.

-It becomes more crucial when you are collaborating with a big pool of influencers.
-Trust me; you wouldn’t want all of your influencers reading a similar script with a bit of variation – sounding like a car salesperson.
+It becomes crucial when collaborating with a big pool of influencers.
+Trust us; you wouldn’t want all of your influencers reading a similar script with a bit of variation – sounding like a car salesperson.

 3. Social media takeovers

 Another solid influencer marketing strategy is social media takeovers, wherein you allow an influencer to create and post content directly on your social profiles.

 It’s a fun way to attract the fandom of the influencers you are working with towards your brand profiles.
 Seeing their favorite influencer posting on your profile in the content language and tone they love and engage in is great to spread brand awareness.